Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 The dance can be further improved by an optional component which provides more features for high level shamans.

+An optional third component allows you to install the new spell "Shamanic Pact" to the spell book of the shaman.

 Available languages: English, French, German, Italian, Polish